crpietschmann/portfolio/_imports/_posts/2010-08-14-microsoft-bizspark-does-not-care-about-startups.markdown

 According to Microsoft, BizSpark is...

-<em>"Launched in November 2008, the BizSpark program is designed to help accelerate the success of entrepreneurs and early-stage startups globally.
+*"Launched in November 2008, the BizSpark program is designed to help accelerate the success of entrepreneurs and early-stage startups globally.
 The program provides fast and easy access to current, full-featured software development tools and platforms, and a connection to over 2,000 BizSpark Network Partners &ndash; including university incubators, hosters, government agencies, investors, consultants and financial institutions &ndash; all with a common goal of supporting entrepreneurship.
 BizSpark startups can also have the opportunity to achieve global visibility to an audience of potential investors, clients, and partners by profiling their company and posting offers and events in the BizSpark online networking hub, BizSpark Connect.
-Join a community of over 30,000 startups enrolled in BizSpark by signing up today."</em>
+Join a community of over 30,000 startups enrolled in BizSpark by signing up today."*

 Enrollment in BizSpark is free, as long as the startup meets the following requirements:
 <ol>